GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ## Security

-Agencies must have a way for the public to report potential security vulnerabilities, and explain how the agency will respond to such reports.
+Agencies have a way for the public to report potential security vulnerabilities, and explain how the agency will respond to such reports.

 - Ensure your site's Security Contact and Organization are current in the [.gov registrar](https://domains.dotgov.gov/)
 - Publish a vulnerability disclosure policy at [agency].gov/vulnerability-disclosure-policy